youngDevelopman/ImageStore/docs/architecture-approach.md

 3. Response is sent back to the client

 **Pros**
-- Fairly simple architecture, that is easy to develop, debug, and log.
+- Fairly simple architecture, that is easy to develop, debug, and test.
 - Users could perform a cancellation at any time
 - Consistency
 - Relatively fast(if compared to the async approach)